Sports Coach Logo Sports Coach Training Principles Fitness Components

 Sally Perkins explains why Tai Chi is an excellent choice for Seniors.

-Studies at Harvard Medical School have revealed that, alongside conventional medicine, Tai Chi can be used effectively to treat and prevent age-related health conditions.
-It has been practiced to significant effect by older adults with different levels of fitness, as well as people with physical impairments.
+Studies at Harvard Medical School have revealed that, alongside conventional medicine, Tai Chi can effectively treat and prevent age-related health conditions.
+It has been practised significantly by older adults with different fitness levels and people with physical impairments.
 Meanwhile, the meditative nature of Tai Chi also makes it a helpful relaxation tool, both in and outside the world of sport.

 What is Tai Chi?

-Tai chi not only offers a cost-effective way of exercising in later life, but it is gentle on the joints, which is particularly important as we age.
-There are various styles of Tai Chi, but they all follow the same sort of principles and actions.
-Tai Chi brings together elements of dance and yoga, focusing on building overall strength and flexibility through controlled movements and breathing.
-The series of movements encourage the participant to hold a position for a sustained period, before moving gracefully into the next position.
+Tai chi offers a cost-effective way of exercising in later life, and it is gentle on the joints, which is particularly important as we age.
+There are various styles of Tai Chi, but they all follow the same principles and actions.
+Tai Chi combines dance and yoga elements, focusing on building overall strength and flexibility through controlled movements and breathing.
+The movements encourage the participant to hold a position for a sustained period before moving gracefully into the next position.

 What are the benefits?

 Tai Chi comes with several physical and psychological benefits.
-The steady, flowing movements and held positions help strengthen upper and lower muscles, depending on the stretch used, as well as flexibility.
-Tai Chi also helps to improve balance, with the core muscles working to keep you in position as well as your concentration levels.
-This is increasingly important with age, as it helps prevent you from falling.
-Meanwhile, recent research revealed that the mindful and gently aerobic nature of Tai Chi can reduce anxiety and depression - something that people are more prone to after the age of 65. .
+Steady, flowing movements and held positions help strengthen upper and lower muscles, depending on the stretch and flexibility.
+Tai Chi also helps to improve balance, with the core muscles working to keep you in position and your concentration levels.
+It is increasingly important with age, as it helps prevent you from falling.
+Meanwhile, recent research revealed that the mindful and gently aerobic nature of Tai Chi could reduce anxiety and depression - something that people are more prone to after the age of 65.

 How much Tai Chi should I do as an older adult?

-As a low-impact form of exercise, it is realistic to aim to do at least 15-20 minutes of Tai Chi a day.
-When starting, it is advisable to learn from a trained instructor before practicing yourself each day.
+As a low-impact exercise, it is realistic to aim to do at least 15-20 minutes of Tai Chi daily.
+When starting, it is advisable to learn from a trained instructor before practising yourself each day.
 Tai Chi is very flexible in that it can be done anywhere - preferably somewhere not too noisy, to make it easier for you to relax.
-You might find it helpful to pair up with a friend or to join a group; this can keep you motivated to practice regularly, while also helping build camaraderie with others.
+You might find it helpful to pair up with a friend or to join a group; this can keep you motivated to practice regularly while also helping build camaraderie with others.

-The idea of staying active may seem more challenging in later life, particularly if you have not exercised a lot in the past.
-However, Tai Chi provides a way of exercising that is low-impact, flexible, and fun.
-Fifteen minutes a day can bring about noticeable benefits in mind and body, making it a great choice - whatever your age.
+Staying active may seem more challenging later, particularly if you have not exercised much.
+However, Tai Chi provides a low-impact, flexible, and fun way of exercising.
+Fifteen minutes a day can bring noticeable benefits in mind and body, making it a great choice—whatever your age.

 Page Reference